 Setting up as a sole trader is relatively straightforward and easy to do.
-You will need to inform the HMRC that you are trading and you must complete a self-assessment tax return form every year to declare your earnings upon which you will pay tax on the profits as well as National Insurance Contributions.
-You may need the help of an accountant to do this for you but it is quite easy to do yourself and there are many apps now available that can help you do this.
-In the United States of America you would need to inform the IRS.
+You will need to inform the HMRC that you are trading by completing a self-assessment tax return form every year.
+You declare your earnings upon which you will pay tax on the profits as well as National Insurance Contributions.
+A business owner can hire an accountant to do this for you.
+It is quite easy to do yourself and there are many apps now available that can help you do this.
+In the United States of America, you would need to inform the IRS.

 As a sole trader, you will need Public Liability Insurance but this is not too expensive.
-It protects you from claims if a client has had an allergic reaction to the makeup you use, you damaged a bride's dress or someone tripped over a hairdryer cord or your makeup kit and damaged themselves.
+Public Liability Insurance protects you from claims if a client has an allergic reaction to the makeup you use.
+The Insurance helps if you damage a bride's dress or someone tripped over a hairdryer cord or your makeup kit and damaged themselves.

-It all sounds rather formal but it paves the way for a successful and thriving career if it’s set up correctly from the start!
+It all sounds rather formal but it paves the way for a successful bridal makeup business and thriving career if it’s set up correctly from the start!

 Checking out the market for a bridal makeup artist

-Look out for wedding planners, dress shops, florists and wedding photographers/videographers all of which can be approached with your company information, business cards or a polite introduction email with a reference to your work.
+Look out for wedding planners, dress shops, florists, and wedding photographers/videographers.
+All can be approached with your company information, business cards, or a polite introduction email.
+All referencing your work.